Report a faulty streetlight or illuminated bollard

 Due to part-night lighting being implemented in Shropshire, some street lights will not be activated during the hours of midnight to 5.30am.
 Following the clocks going forward in March or back in October, it can take up to two weeks for the timing mechanism within the lamp posts to reset.
 During this time, the street lights may be operating slightly earlier or later than expected.
 You don't need to report this as it will correct itself.

-Use the green button to report a faulty street light or illuminated bollard that is NOT an emergency.Report it now »
+Use the following button to report a faulty street light or illuminated bollard that is NOT an emergency.Report it now »

 When will repairs be completed?